-Communicates and demonstrates the ethics and values of the Trial Court.
+Communicates and demonstrates the ethical standards and values of the Legal Department and the Trial Court.

 Commitment to Diversity

-Promotes an environment of diversity through understanding, respect, and positive communication with persons of varied racial, ethnic, economic, and cultural backgrounds.
+Promotes diversity through understanding and respect, using and effective communication with persons of varied racial, ethnic, economic, and cultural backgrounds.

 Employment is contingent upon passage of a criminal record check.